schmudde/blog/content/books/taste-of-2022.md

 The winter brings a lunar landscape to the Great Plains and crossing the mountains in the dead of night to reach Idaho was a driving experience.
 The rest of that trip in the United States included places like Provo, UT, Yellowstone, Missoula, MT, and Seattle WA.
 Other 2022 stateside visits included New York City, Chicago, St. Louis, and my hometown of Peoria, IL.

-I occasionally left my home in Turin, Italy to ramble around the country - Bardonecchia, Udine, Lake Como, Elba Island, Siena, Florence, Gran Paradiso, Bertinoro, Santa Margherita, and Parragi - and parts of Europe: Lisbon, PR, Lille, FR, Crete, GR, and my spiritual home on this continent, Berlin, DR.
+I occasionally left my home in Turin, Italy to ramble around the country - Bardonecchia, Udine, Lake Como, Elba Island, Siena, Florence, Gran Paradiso, Bertinoro, Santa Margherita, and Paraggi - and parts of Europe: Lisbon, PR, Lille, FR, Crete, GR, and my spiritual home on this continent, Berlin, DR.

-# Exhibition
+# Exhibitions

 The [Tresor 31](https://31.tresorberlin.com/) exhibition ended up being my personal highlight in 2022.[^tresor] I feel connected to the culture of electronic music in Berlin and was even a visitor to the original Tresor in 2002.
 The top floor of Tresor 31 was a striking recreation of this space.
 Speaking of 2002, I also visited the recently-reopened Neue Gallerie in Berlin for the first time in twenty years.